 William Barnet IIIBarnet is CEO of the Barnet Development Company and completed a second term as Mayor of Spartanburg, S.C., in January 2010.
-He serves on the Board of the South Carolina Institute of Medicine and Public Health and is a former member of the Board of Duke Energy Corporation.
+He currently serves on the Boards of the South Carolina Institute of Medicine and Public Health, the International African-American Museum of Charleston, and is a former board member of the Duke Energy Corporation and Bank of America.

 John F.A.V.
 CecilAsheville, NC

 John F.A.V.
 CecilCecil has been President and CEO of Biltmore Farms LLC, since 1992.
 He serves as Vice Chair of the Board of Directors of Dogwood Health Trust; Director, N.C.
 GlaxoSmithKline Foundation; Chair of the National Advisory Board of the Institute for Emerging Issues; Director, The Research Triangle Foundation of N.C.; Member, MyFutureNC Commission; Director, Barron Collier Management LLC; and Governor, Urban Land Institute Foundation.

 Ravenel B. Curry IIICurry is the President and Co-founder of Eagle Capital Management in New York.
 He has served as a Trustee of Furman University, as President of the Furman University Alumni Board and as Chair of the New Jersey Higher Education Assistance Authority.
 Currently, Curry is a Trustee of the American Enterprise Institute, the Manhattan Institute, the New York Hall of Science, the New-York Historical Society, the Genetics Endowment of South Carolina and Trustee Emeritus of Success Academy, and he is a member of the Council on Foreign Relations.